Was this page helpful?

 session = cluster.connect()

-If Cassandra is configured to verify clients (require_client_auth
+If Cassandra is configured to verify clients (require_client_auth), you need to generate

 SSL key and certificate files.